-Morren profusely travelled across Europe, visiting Britain, France, Germany, Italy, Luxembourg, Sweden, Switzerland, and The Netherlands.
-Between 1830 and 1852, he was named corresponding or full member of 36 regional or national academies and societies of natural sciences [40].
+Morren profusely traveled across Europe, visiting Britain, France, Germany, Italy, Luxembourg, Sweden, Switzerland, and The Netherlands.
+Between 1830 and 1852, he was named a corresponding or full member of 36 regional or national academies and societies of natural sciences [40].
 Morren consequently had an extensive network of important correspondents.
 This includes famous French naturalists such as Brongniart, de Candolle, Cuvier, Delessert, Gaudichaud-Beaupré, de Jussieu, de Mirbel, Redouté, Seringe, the German botanist Link, Italian botanists Brignoli of Brunhoff, Moris, Passerini, Tenore, and British botanists John Lindley, Robert Brown and Sir William Hooker, among many others.
-His agricultural, botanical and horticultural works gave him significant notoriety.
+His agricultural, botanical, and horticultural works gave him significant notoriety.
 As early as May of 1837, the Prussian King accepted a sample of his Vanilla fruits presented by Morren (Figure 4).

 Morren became so influential that he was conferred knighthood status on multiple occasions.
-Official condecorations for which I could find records include: Knight of the North Star of Sweden and Norway in 1846; Knight of the Order of Leopold (Chevalier de l’Ordre de Léopold), given by Leopold I the King of the Belgians in 1846; Knight of Our Order of the Oak Crown (Chevalier de Notre Ordre de la Couronne de Chêne) given by King William III of the Netherlands, Prince of Orange-Nassau and Grand duke of Luxembourg in 1849; Knight of the Order of the Danes (Ridder af Dannebrogordenen) given by his Majesty the Frederick VII King of Denmark in 1850; Knight of the Order of the Württemberg Crown (Orden der Württembergischen Krone) in 1852; Knight of the Military Order of Christ (Cavaleiro da Real Ordem Militar Portuguesa de Nosso Senhor Jesus Christo) given by King Pedro V, regent of the Kingdom of Portugal, in 1854, and; the great gold medal of the Russian Empire conferred by the Royal Imperial Majesty in 1857.
-Her Majesty the Queen of the Belgians, the King of Naples and the Grand Duke of Tuscany sent him special testimonies of their royal appreciation.
+Official condecorations for which I could find records include Knight of the North Star of Sweden and Norway in 1846; Knight of the Order of Leopold (Chevalier de l’Ordre de Léopold), given by Leopold I, the King of the Belgians in 1846; Knight of Our Order of the Oak Crown (Chevalier de Notre Ordre de la Couronne de Chêne) given by King William III of the Netherlands, Prince of Orange-Nassau and Grand duke of Luxembourg in 1849; Knight of the Order of the Danes (Ridder af Dannebrogordenen) given by his Majesty the Frederick VII King of Denmark in 1850; Knight of the Order of the Württemberg Crown (Orden der Württembergischen Krone) in 1852; Knight of the Military Order of Christ (Cavaleiro da Real Ordem Militar Portuguesa de Nosso Senhor Jesus Christo) given by King Pedro V, regent of the Kingdom of Portugal, in 1854, and; the great gold medal of the Russian Empire conferred by the Royal Imperial Majesty in 1857.
+Her Majesty the Queen of the Belgians, the King of Naples, and the Grand Duke of Tuscany sent him special testimonies of their royal appreciation.

 Figure 3.
 (A) View of the greenhouses of the Botanical Garden of Liège ca. 1880–1890, before their partial destruction during WWII.
-(B) Postcard from ca. 1920–1930 showing V. planifolia on the top left growing at the botanical garden.
+(B) Postcard from ca. 1920–1930 showing V. planifolia on the top-left growing at the botanical garden.
 (C) Fruits of V. planifolia obtained by C. Morren, possibly illustrated by E. Morren.
-Photographs by Victor Barras (A) and unknown (B) ©Province de Liège—Musée de la Vie Wallonne.
+Photographs by Victor Barras (A), and unknown (B). ©Province de Liège—Musée de la Vie Wallonne.

 Figure 4.
 A letter by the Prussian plenipotentiary diplomat to Brussels dated 25th May 1837, reads: “I have the honor to inform you that the King, on the proposal that I made to him, as I had made known to you by my letter of the 3rd of this month, dignified to accept the sample of vanilla with which you wish to pay him tribute.
 I have therefore just addressed it to His Majesty *”.
 Photograph by Laurent Gohy, reproduced with the kind permission of the Central Library of the University of Liège.